adamwaite/Validator/README.md

 passwordRules.addRule(digitRule)
 ```

-## Validate A Type
+## Validate Types

 Any type that conforms to the `Validatable` protocol can be validated using the `validate:` method.

 ```
-// Validate with a single rule let result = “some string”.validate(rule: aRule)
+// Validate with a single rule:

+let result = “some string”.validate(rule: aRule)

-// Validate with a collection of rules let result = 42.validate(rules: aRuleSet)
+// Validate with a collection of rules:

+let result = 42.validate(rules: aRuleSet)
 ```